- 1 What is vitamin B good for?

 - Main Vitamins or “official” vitamins B. They are those that the organism cannot produce so we needed to ingest them in a minimal amount daily, called recommended minimum dose or RDA.
 They all are necessary because they work well together and because the lack of any of them could be substituted with another.
-There are eight major B vitamins: thiamine, riboflavin, niacin, pantothenic acid, pyridoxine, biotin, folic acid and cobalamin (which can be seen in detail on the links listed above)
+There are eight major B vitamins: thiamine, riboflavin, niacin, pantothenic acid, pyridoxine, biotin, folic acid and cobalamin (which can be seen in detail in each of the related links)

-- Secondary Vitamins of family B or “nonofficial” vitamins B: They are called like this because they do not need a minimum daily dose since the organism can produce them:choline, inositol, PABA, and lipoic acid (which can be seen in detail on the links listed above)
+- Secondary Vitamins of family B or “nonofficial” vitamins B: They are called like this because they do not need a minimum daily dose since the organism can produce them:choline, inositol, PABA, and lipoic acid.

 What is Vitamin B necessary for?

 Vitamin B is necessary for the correct functioning of the organism.
 The main functions performed by the B-complex vitamins are the following::

 - Participating in the growth and cell division.

 - Producing many hormones, enzymes and proteins important for our body.